High Performing Organisations and Teams Data-Driven Research

 Click here to download lifemasters 2013-v2.1 HPO overview

 HPO research study aimed at identifying the factors which have a positive relation with organisational performance, through a literature review of 290 research studies into high performance and subsequent testing in 1470 organisations worldwide.

 The research yielded 35 characteristics–grouped into 5 core factors that have a significant correlation with high performance for all types of organisations, industries and countries.
 Here is an overview.

 The primary factor is the quality of management of the organization.
-In a HPO management combines many characteristics.
+In a High Performance Organisation (HPO) management combines many characteristics.
 It maintains high-trust relationships with people on all organizational levels by:

 - valuing employees’ loyalty

 - showing people respect

 - creating and maintaining individual relationships with employees